Singh-Ish/selfassessment/README.md

 It will have below Collections Database schema Overview

--User : have the details about the user that have access to the portal -Project : project or course that the students are in group together -role : Role of the user weather a is a student or admin ; Access level -rubics : evaluating matrix
+- User : have the details about the user that have access to the portal
+- Project : project or course that the students are in group together
+- role : Role of the user weather a is a student or admin ; Access level
+- rubics : evaluating matrix
--samatrix : student response collection
+- samatrix : student response collection
--emailtemplate : default reminder template
+- emailtemplate : default reminder template
--faculty : faculty details
+- faculty : faculty details
--feedback : user feedback about the portal or about the course
+- feedback : user feedback about the portal or about the course

 Re-run step 3